-In today’s world, everything is around smartphones, primarily using mobile applications, whether it can be booking a doctor’s appointment or ordering some delicious food.
+Everything is around smartphones in today’s world, primarily using mobile applications, whether it can be booking a doctor’s appointment or ordering some delicious food.
 Thanks to the tremendous computation power that smartphones & applications have these days.

 It’s quintessential to optimize the app, ultimately focusing on improving the user experience.